-Element Risk Appetite Statement How we will measure this Reputation We recognise that our long term sustainability depends on the strength of our reputation and relationship with our customers.
-Therefore, we have minimal appetite for material reputation risks and we will always treat our customers fairly and act with integrity.
-Five differing stakeholders inform our Reputation: Regulators and statutory bodies Customers Our people External Media (all forms) External service providers we rely on (eg banks) Within each of these, we set out deliverables or targets which have the ability to influence opinion of us.
-Capital We will ensure that we remain financially strong with above average financial strength, in line with our strategic objective and consistent with our communications to policyholders.
+Element Risk Appetite Statement How we will measure this Reputation We recognise that our long- term sustainability depends on the strength of our reputation and relationship with our customers and key stakeholders.
+Therefore, we have no appetite for actions which could give cause to our customers (actual and potential) to have an adverse view of us, and in turn, we also have no appetite for material adverse comments against Wesleyan in the media concerning our reputation.
+We will act with integrity with regards to our key stakeholders and will treat our customers fairly.
+Five differing stakeholders inform our Reputation: Regulators and statutory bodies Customers Our people External Media (all forms including Social Media) External service providers we rely on (e.g. banks) Within each of these, we set out deliverables or targets which have the ability to influence opinion of us.
+Capital We will ensure that we remain financially strong with above average financial strength, in line with our strategic objectives and consistent with our communications to policyholders.
 We will also ensure that we do not become too financially strong, where alternative uses of our surplus capital may be possible which would be of greater benefit to current and future policyholders.
 We will achieve these objectives by holding sufficient capital to withstand a stressed event as defined by our Internal Capital Requirement (ICR).
 A buffer either side of the limit is appropriate; otherwise, the limit becomes a minimum, the breaching of which requires action and will generally lead to an implicit higher capital risk appetite (as behaviourally the organisation will aim higher at all times).
 This buffer zone is for day to day management purposes only.
 All plans for future years are expected to demonstrate compliance with the Society's Internal capital requirement stress limit.
 The zones have been set with an element of pragmatism - they need to be large enough to not force regular management actions due to Business As Usual (BAU) variances, but small enough to be an appropriate control.